Trump accepts Republican nomination with call for unity – DW – 07/19/2024

 "The Democratic Party should immediately stop weaponizing the justice system and labeling their political opponent as an enemy of democracy," he said.

-However, Trumü's allies largely avoided his legal issues during the RNC, focusing instead on Trump's near-assassination.
+However, Trump's allies largely avoided his legal issues during the RNC, focusing instead on Trump's near-assassination.

 Trump recounts assassination attempt